lingeringwillx/sims2py/README.md

 **unpack_str(file)**

 Converts the files that use the [STR](#STR-dict) format into a dictionary. *file* needs to decompressed before passing it to the function.
-Throws an *NotSupportedError* if an STR resource with an unsupported format code is passed to the function.
+Throws a *NotSupportedError* if a STR resource with an unsupported format code is passed to the function.
 Currently only format codes 0xFFFD and 0xFFFF are supported.
 Other formats don't show up often in the game's code.
 The function does not unpack the description accompanying each string in the files.

 **pack_str(content)**